Quantum gravity as a communication resource: Using quantum gravity as a resource

-Quantum gravity can, therefore, in principle, be used as a resource to allay the degradation of entanglement brought about by a black hole spacetime.
-This then improves the fidelity of quantum teleportation near a black hole \cite{PhysRevLett.91.180404,PhysRevA.74.032326} as discussed above, or other quantum communication protocols between Alice and Rob.
+In summary, quantum coherence in spacetime degrees of freedom can in principle be used as a resource to allay the degradation of entanglement brought about by a black hole.
+This then improves the fidelity of quantum teleportation near a black hole \cite{PhysRevLett.91.180404,PhysRevA.74.032326} as discussed above, and, as we will see in the following, can increase the communication capacity of the noisy channel acting on Rob's mode.

-\textit{Discussion}.---We have shown how a superposition of black hole states with different masses could be used as a resource for quantum communication near the black hole.
-This performance gain comes from quantum gravity naturally setting up a superposition of quantum channels, a higher-order process which is known to generate advantages \cite{PhysRevA.72.012338,Ara_jo_2014}, including in quantum communication \cite{PhysRevA.72.012338,Hler2019,Abbott2020communication,Kristj_nsson_2020}.
-As seen with quantum gravity computers, it also demonstrates that higher-order processes appear to take on an important and natural role in quantum gravity.

-A quantum theory of gravity comes with coherence and entanglement and so will always have these resources in comparison to a classical theory of gravity.
-However, in most cases these resources will be outweighed by the quantum resource of the other fundamental interactions since gravity is very weak.
-Here, we have considered a situation in which a classical theory of gravity appears to result in a fundamental decoherence that cannot be eradicated when quantum information is stored in a fermionic or scalar field, and shown that quantizing gravity no longer makes this level of decoherence fundamental, illustrating that quantum gravity can be used as a fundamental resource.